 Have you made Instant Pot hamburgers yet??
 It’s a great option if it’s rainy outside and you don’t want to barbecue!
 You may scratch your head but I guarantee you’ll love this easy Instant Pot recipe.
 Sponsored by Albertsons. (affiliate links present)

 How do you cook hamburgers in an Instant Pot?

 We will show you how!
 Of course you’ll need to pick up a few Signature Farms® patties, buns and all the fixin’s you like too!
 There are 4 of us in the house now so 1 package is perfect for us.

-With some lettuce and tomatoes (or just ketchup and mustard that are already in your fridge), this is an inexpensive under $15 meal we love!
+With some lettuce, mustard sauce and tomatoes (you may have some of that already in your fridge), this is an inexpensive under $15 meal we love!

 I shopped at Safeway, but you can also find these Signature Farms® is available exclusively at Albertsons Companies family of stores!

 - If you aren’t familiar with them, they are; Albertsons, ACME Markets, Jewel-Osco, Vons, Randalls, Shaw’s Supermarket, Star Market, Tom Thumb and Vons.